katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
-- Now that we had Holly on board - Common sense framework
+- Now that we had Holly on board - Came up with common sense framework
 - TICK: Keep minimal - what new team members need to know
 - TICK: Have short converstions often
 - TICK: Can't say for your situation - Code review for beginners easier in Elm.
 Guidelines give newcomers more confidence. (e.g. changes to the model, does it introduce duplication?
 Richard Feldman elm conf 2018, naming Ally Kelly McKnight Elm 2018,